epfl-ada/ada-2022-project-theadaholics/README.md

 ## Proposed additional datasets and files

-- IMDB top 1000 movies dataset: downloaded from https://www.kaggle.com/datasets/omarhanyy/imdb-top-1000 : the goal of this dataset is to obtain information on IMDB ratings of different movies, directors, and actors.
+- [IMDB top 1000 movies dataset](https://www.kaggle.com/datasets/omarhanyy/imdb-top-1000) the goal of this dataset is to obtain information on IMDB ratings of different movies, directors, and actors.
-- IMDB budget: downloaded from https://github.com/jeremy-lee93/dsc-mod-1-project-v2-1-onl01-dtsc-pt-052620/blob/master/IMDb_budgets.csv : the added value of this dataset is mainly the budget spent and other features which we already have to complete NaN.
+- [IMDB budget](https://github.com/jeremy-lee93/dsc-mod-1-project-v2-1-onl01-dtsc-pt-052620/blob/master/IMDb_budgets.csv): The added value of this dataset is mainly the budget spent and other features which we already have to complete NaN.
 - Wikipedia pageview statistics for movies: dataset crowed from Wikipedia pageview statistics public API. `utils/extract_wikipedia_pageview_statistics.py` is the script for obtaining this dataset.
 Its input is a dataframe with movie names and its output is a dataframe with pageview statistics.

 ## Methods